Mmaz1988/xle-glueworkbench-interface/README.md

 # Setting up the system

-- Download the project to your computer.
-No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
-This means, you should have added the relevant binaries to your $PATH file.
-For further assistance refer to the respective documentations.

-- The project contains a version of the GSWB, however, you can specify the path to your own version of the GSWB in src/glue.tcl (see below).
+- The project contains a version of the GSWB, however, you can specify the path to your own version of the GSWB in src/glue.tcl at your own risk (see below).

 ```
 #Set path of gswb